Thaddeus Ross (Marvel Cinematic Universe): Hunting down Bruce Banner

 In 2010, Ross becomes aware that Banner is hiding out in Rio de Janeiro, Brazil.
 He recruits a team of soldiers, including British Royal Marine Emil Blonsky, to bring Banner in tranquillised, but does not divulge information about Banner's condition to them.
 After arriving in Brazil, Ross watches on a computer inside a van as the team attempts to capture Banner who turns into the Hulk killing various soldiers, and escapes.
 Ross later informs an angry Blonsky of Banner's condition, and offers him a similar serum, gaining enhanced abilities.

 Ross tracks Banner to Culver University, where Banner has reunited with Betty.
 As Ross and his army attempt to capture Banner in his Hulk form, Betty begs her father to stop.
 Ross watches as Blonsky is subsequently kicked by the Hulk across the university's field, breaking every bone in his body.
 Banner escapes with Betty.
 Blonsky survives his injuries with the help of Ross's first serum, and allows him to be injected with more.
 Ross tracks Banner and Betty down trying to cure Banner with the help of Samuel Sterns, and takes them into custody.
 Unbeknownst to Ross, Blonsky coerces Sterns to further enhance his strength.
 Sterns transforms Blonsky into a monstrous "Abomination", who goes on a rampage around Harlem.
 Ross reluctantly allows Banner to transform into the Hulk to stop him.
 After the Hulk defeats Blonsky, Ross watches him escape one last time while Betty vows to never speak to her father again.

 Ross is later approached in a bar by Tony Stark, acting as a consultant for S.H.I.E.L.D., who informs him that a team is being put together.
 Ross attempts to have Stark removed from the bar and refuses to release Blonsky into S.H.I.E.L.D. custody.
 Sometime after, Ross uses Sterns as a scapegoat, blaming him for the Harlem incident.
 He imprisons Sterns in Camp Echo One, an underground military base, and exposes him to more gamma radiation to further increase his perception of probabilities.
-He forces him to make advanced weapons and create strategies to further advance his career; Ross promises to release Sterns if he gets elected president.
+He enslaved him by forcing him to make advanced weapons and create strategies to further advance his career; Ross promises to pardon and release Sterns if he gets elected president.